No items found.

 • No nausea or vomiting

-• Tension in the neck and shoulder muscles
+• Tension in neck and shoulder muscles

-• Often linked to stress or fatigue
+• Often related to stress or fatigue

 Post-traumatic headaches

-Physical therapy evaluates and treats each component.
+Physiotherapy assesses and treats each component.
 Treatment may include techniques for the neck, jaw, and sometimes vestibular rehabilitation if you also experience dizziness.

 What about migraines?

-Those who have had the greatest impact on my patients' lives.
+The ones that have most changed my patients' lives.
 1 per day, 2 min.

-How does physical therapy help with headaches?
+How does physiotherapy help headaches?

 Treatment of upper cervical structures